 The characteristics of a puppy depend almost entirely on its parents and breed.
-Some dogs were born aggressive, over-excited or timid, but it does not mean that these imperfect personalities could never become an emotional support dog if they received the training to do so.
-An approximately one year old with a calm and responsible personality can start training.
+Some dogs were born aggressive, over-excited, or timid, but it does not mean that these imperfect personalities could never become emotional support dogs if they received the training to do so.
+An approximately one-year-old with a calm and responsible personality can start training.
 It is also better to look for breeds that are more human-orientated and eager to learn, such as Golden Retrievers and Poodles.

 2. Basic Obedience Training

 After choosing a dog, you should start the course with obedience training, including “Sit”, “Down”, ”Come”, “Stop”, “Heel”, etc. The sooner you start with these lessons, the easier it will be to train your emotional support dog.
 Apart from obedience training, going outside to socialize should also be trained to prevent anti-social behavior such as barking, jumping, lunging or begging for food.